tanveerTFF/BanglaRag_10ms_Tanveer/README.md

 pip install --upgrade pip
 pip install -r requirements.txt

+3. Run the program

+go to your rag-10ms directory
+run in terminal uvicorn api:app --reload you should see 👋 generator.py has started now open another terminal run streamlit run chat_app.py

+streamlit will open and you can ask questions!

 🛠️ Tools & Libraries Used

 🔤 pytesseract + pdf2image — OCR on scanned Bangla PDF